nikolaPejcinovic/fatcat-battle-simulator/README.md

   1. Open terminal from root folder of this project.

-  2. Enter "node index [criticalMultiplier]" - for example, if you want to config a critical damage multiplier to be 3, enter "node index 3" in terminal, and it should run the game, console.log-ing battle score output.
+  2. In terminal, enter "node index [criticalMultiplier]" - for example, if you want to config a critical damage multiplier to be 3, enter "node index 3" in terminal, and it should run the game, console.log-ing battle score output.

   3. Enjoy.